mozilla/data-docs/src/meta/contributing.md

 mdbook-dtmo serve
 ```

-The complete documentation for the mdBook toolchain is at: <https://rust-lang-nursery.github.io/mdBook/>.
+The complete documentation for the mdBook toolchain is available online at <https://rust-lang-nursery.github.io/mdBook/>.
-If you run into any technical limitations, let me (`@harterrt`) know.
+If you run into any technical limitations, let `@harterrt` or `@badboy` know.
-I'm happy to change the tooling to make it as much fun as possible to write.
+We are happy to change the tooling to make it as much fun as possible to write.

 ## Adding a new article